rebecca1230/IntrotoIM/midtermProject/journal.md

 3. Redesigned the background.

 **Discoveries:**
-Background(0); should be put under the draw() fuction, or else, rather than create a puck for bouncing back and forth, we will create multiple pucks overlapping each other.
+Background(0); should be put under the draw() function, or else, rather than create a puck for bouncing back and forth, we will create multiple pucks overlapping each other.

 **What works and what does not work?**
-A part about the midterm project that costed me a lot of time was: creating the left and right strikers.
-Because left and right paddles encompass different functionality, when including them under the same class of "Paddles", I need to look out for the possible contradictions among the functions and design the program more carefully.
+A part of the midterm project that cost me a lot of time was: creating the left and right strikers.
+Because the left and right paddles encompass different functionality, when including them under the same class of "Paddles", I need to look out for the possible contradictions among the functions and design the program more carefully.

 First, I used boolean to determine the left and right paddles:
 ````